mchang9607/randooop/README.md

 1. jar file of library to test
 2. uncompressed folder of library
 3. package name of library
+4. jar file of junit for program's auto-compilation dependencies

 modify before use:
 1. change directory to uncompressed library folder path (line104@TmpMain)